Praise be to Allah.

 “The Messenger of Allah s.a.w. passed away on a Monday”

 Al-Hafiz Ibn Hajr Al-Asqalani, in his book Fath-ul Bari, further explains this hadith, saying that “the Prophet has passed away on a Monday in the month of Rabiul Awwal without any differences of opinion, it is almost a consensus (amongst scholars)”.
 The majority of scholars view that he passed away on the 12th of Rabiul Awwal on the 11th Hijri year.

-The Prophet s.a.w taught us to take care of the environment that has been entrusted to us.
-It is part of religious responsibility to prevent our planet from environmental degradation.
+The word environmentalist today may have different meanings and depictions depending on the actions and philosophies of activists.
+What's important to know is that the Prophet s.a.w taught us to take care of the environment that has been entrusted to us.
+It is part of the religious responsibility to prevent our planet from environmental degradation.
 This can be seen in Surah Al-Baqarah when Allah s.w.t. appointed humanity to be His vicegerents on earth.